 Set up your charcoal grill for indirect grilling and high heat.
 Place your flank directly over the coals for two minutes on each side, then move to cool side of the grill and cover.
 Set top and bottom vents, if applicable, to wide open.

-Once your steak reaches an internal temperature of 126 degrees, which can be done with an instant-read thermometer like the Thermapen MK4, remove from grill and prepare to slice for antipasto.
+Once your steak reaches an internal temperature of 126 degrees, which can be done with an instant-read thermometer like the Thermapen ONE, remove from grill and prepare to slice for antipasto.

 A traditional antipasto includes cured meats, however, down South, thinly-sliced beef is just as pleasing as a starter.
 Typical ingredients of a traditional antipasto include cured meats, olives, peperoncino, mushrooms, anchovies, artichoke hearts, various cheeses, pickled meats, and vegetables in oil or vinegar.